medic/cht-conf/README.md

 ## Testing

-Run `npm test` for static analysis checks and the test suite.
+Execute `npm test` to run static analysis checks and the test suite.

 ## Executing your local branch